-A Lead is a prospective customer from an account around whom traditional volume Marketing and Sales are based.
-A salesperson may pursue a relationship with each lead in order to work towards a Closed Win.
+A lead is a prospective customer from an account around whom traditional volume Marketing and Sales are based.
+A salesperson may pursue a relationship with each lead to work towards a closed win.

-A Contact represents one attribute of an account, so that, in Account-Based Marketing, Marketing and Sales can see this person in the context of the bigger picture of the entire account.
+A contact represents one attribute of an account that allows Marketing and Sales to see the prospective customer as part of the bigger picture for the entire account.

-Salesforce keeps track of your Leads, so, in order to be Account-Based, Demandbase integrates with Salesforce to convert the Lead to a Contact for a target account.
-You can then analyze and take action on your Contacts in the context of Account Based Marketing/Experience.
+Since Salesforce keeps track of your leads, Demandbase helps you to be account based by integrating with Salesforce and matching leads to target accounts.
+You can then analyze and take action on these leads in the context of Account Based Marketing/Experience.

 What does Demandbase match?

 Demandbase automatically matches lead to accounts and populates the custom Matched Accounts fields in Salesforce.
 You can also manually convert your Lead records to Contact records associated with the Matched Account.
-See Set Up Lead to Account Matching.
+See Set Up Lead to Contact Conversion.